EternalV2/Tile-Master/README.md

 *User Interface of The Level Editor*

 The first program we will look at is level_editor.py.
+The level editor allows users to animate the levels using square tiles with dimensions of 10 by 10 pixels, 16 by 16 pixels, or 32 by 32 pixels.